 Outlook for Comprehensive Reform

-The Kauffman Foundation's series of reports on immigration and the U.S. economy focuses on the linkages between education, entrepreneurship, and global migration flows that impact U.S. competitiveness.
+The Kauffman Foundation's series of reports on immigration and the U.S. economy focuses on the linkages between education, entrepreneurship, and global migration flows and U.S. competitiveness.

-A September 2011 task force report on Secure Communities (PDF) outlines the impact of the controversial program, concluding that ICE must improve its use of prosecutorial discretion to regain public trust.
+A September 2011 Department of Homeland Security task force report on Secure Communities [PDF] concludes that ICE must improve its use of prosecutorial discretion to regain public trust.

 This Center for American Progress report details the impact of restrictive immigration policies on the lives of undocumented immigrants.

 CFR's Task Force Report on U.S. immigration policy offers a strategy for maintaining U.S. political and economic leadership by attracting skilled immigrants, a program of legalization for those living in the United States illegally, and steps for securing the country's borders in an effective and humane way.